-The following list of resources was developed to teach the course, Migrants and Refugees in the Modern Middle East.
-Designed by historian Stacy D. Fahrenthold, the course is structured to meet weekly and is arranged around a series of core concepts required for the “rethinking” of migration as a set of systems as opposed to a linear phenomenon.
+I have developed this list of readings from the syllabus from my course, Migrants and Refugees in the Modern Middle East.
+The course meets weekly and is arranged around a series of core concepts required for the “rethinking” of migration as a set of systems as opposed to a linear phenomenon.
 This approach improves humanistic research into migration by opening opportunities for analyzing migrant agency and decision-making, but it can also inform better immigration policy.
 The list is not exhaustive, but introduces the reader into core themes in migration histories of the Middle East.

 Historical Overviews of Middle Eastern Mobility, Migration Systems, and Refugees